 You may cancel your arrangements at any time.
 To do this you must immediately advise us in writing to firstname.lastname@example.org.
 Notice of cancellation will only be effective when it is received and acknowledged, in writing, by Conservation Travel Africa.

-If you cancel your programme within 60 days of your departure date the following cancellation charges will be incurred.
 If your booking consists of multiple projects, the initial departure date applies to any cancellation made by you and not the start dates of the individual projects or activities.
 If the deposit has been made by credit or debit card, any refunds will be made to the card used for the original payment.
 If the deposit has been made by bank transfer then we will make any refunds back into that account, less any bank fees applicable to the transfer.

 If you have chosen to pay the 50% deposit, once the deposit is received into our account, our cancellation policy is as follows: